Chatanga/DuneImmorality/README.md

 __All__

 - Reduce / dilute the setup load?
-- Thick trash to workaround TTS bug.
+- Thick trash and contract bags to worka round TTS constraints.
+- Sardaukars tagged as troops.

 __6P__